False allegations of domestic violence

 Being falsely accused of domestic violence can be distressing and confusing.
 People often need clarity about what the allegations mean, what options are available to them, and what the legal process might involve.

 LawConnect provides personalised legal information through our AI legal assistant.
-You can start by clicking one of the questions above and receive guidance tailored to your situation.
+People can begin by selecting one of the questions above to receive general information relevant to their situation.
 Our AI can help you understand the general legal information relevant to your circumstances and the range of options that may be available.

 It's important to know that LawConnect provides legal information only, not legal advice.
 Only a licensed lawyer can provide legal advice specific to your individual circumstances and help you develop a strategy tailored to your particular situation.